Warnings: mild description of violent murder, references to sexual assault.

 Xichen inhaled quietly.
 “Wangji will not join me this time,” he told her.
 “He was called for a case of spiritual possession before I left.”

 Jiang Yanli nodded absently, her hand in her son’s hair, ruffling it gently.
-To anyone else she would have seemed entirely polite, and no doubt the beta servant leading Xichen to his rooms was bored out of his mind, waiting for them to finish exchanging pleasantries.
+To anyone else she would have seemed entirely polite, and no doubt the zhongyong servant leading Xichen to his rooms was bored out of his mind, waiting for them to finish exchanging courtesies.

 But Xichen saw the downturn of her mouth in the flickering light.
 He saw how her hand moved as she comforted her child, how straight and tense her back was in spite of the injuries there which often forced her to sit or lie down.